ATNU/poetic-transformations-server/EndpointList.md

 ---

 # View poem index
-Get an index of all poems stored (not versions of poems).
+Get an index of all poems stored and how many versions aof that poem are available to view.

 ##URL
 /index